VTT Centre for Nuclear Safety

-The lightly-shielded protective cells are used for light-optical microscopy examinations as well as for preparing cross-sections and resizing of specimens for microscopy.
+The lightly shielded protective cells are used for light-optical microscopy examinations as well as for preparing cross-sections and resizing specimens for microscopy.

-The heavily-shielded protective cell at the receiving bay is used for opening the transport cask and capsules.
-The receiving bay has horizontal and vertical ports for transport casks of different sizes and orientations, weight up to 10 metric tons.
-The main hall has two lines of heavily-shielded cells: the specimen preparation line and the mechanical testing line.
+The heavily shielded protective cell at the receiving bay is used for opening the transport cask and capsules.
+The receiving bay has horizontal and vertical ports for transport casks of different sizes and orientations, weighing up to 10 metric tons.
+The main hall has two lines of heavily shielded cells: the specimen preparation line and the mechanical testing line.

 VTT Centre for Nuclear Safety complements VTT’s microscopy capabilities by an analytical Scanning Electron Microscope (SEM) with Focused Ion Beam (FIB), and an analytical Transmission Electron Microscope (TEM).
-Using them we can offer the following for non-irradiated as well as irradiated samples:
+Using them we can offer the following for non-irradiated and irradiated samples:

 - Determination of crack initiation site and fracture mode, crack growth, microstructure, secondary phases, crack path in the microstructure

 - Determination of microstructural metrics: grain size and texture, second phase population distributions, compositional mapping

 - High-resolution compositional mapping intra- and inter-grain features

 - Microscopy specimen preparation, from light microscopy cross-sections to FIB lift-outs for TEM, from metals to ceramics, concrete and polymers

 Fatigue of structural material is a challenge for nuclear power plant’s design and operation.
 VTT’s solutions reduce uncertainties in plant lifetime management through the assessment of fatigue in simulated reactor conditions.